Three Falcons Hotel Indian Gastropub Restaurant

-Disclaimer: This was a PR invitation and our meal was complimentary.
-But all thoughts are our own.
+Disclaimer: This was a complimentary PR meal, but all thoughts are our own.

 Three Falcons: Central London’s First Indian Gastropub & Hotel